artemis1005/Data_Analytics_and_Engineering_Portfolio/FIFA_Dashboard/README.md

 ## Overview
 The **FIFA Dashboard** is a dynamic and interactive tool designed to provide insights into players' performance and other key metrics from FIFA datasets.
 The dashboard aims to empower stakeholders such as coaches, managers, and analysts with actionable data to make informed decisions.

 This project also focuses on peer review to ensure usability, functionality, and adoption by the intended audience.
-By gathering feedback, we aim to refine the dashboard into a user-friendly and impactful analytical tool.

 ---